About the Will Eisner Graphic Novel Grants for Libraries

-- The Will Eisner Library: A graphic novel collection of Will Eisner’s work and biographies about Will Eisner* comprising approximately 75 books and;
+- The Will Eisner Library: A graphic novel collection of Will Eisner’s work and biographies about Will Eisner* (comprising approximately 75 books)

-- Graphic novels nominated for the current year’s Will Eisner Awards* at Comic-Con International comprising approximately 100 books.
+- A selection of the winning titles from the current year’s Will Eisner Awards* at Comic-Con International (comprising approximately 100 books).

 * Please note that some of the titles in these collections are of a mature nature.

 Chosen Grant applicants must agree to take responsibility for organizing a recognition ceremony of their grant in their library.